matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 ./scripts/launch_synthetic_multiples_{DATASET}.sh > 2gram_synthetic_multiples_{DATASET}.txt
 ```

-When we also want to compute all MIA methods across synthetic multiples, we need to combine both bash scripts above with an nested for loop.
+When we also want to compute all MIA methods across synthetic multiples, we need to combine both bash scripts above with an nested for loop, as in `scripts/launch_synthetic_multiples_{DATASET}.sh`.

 **Vary perplexity of synthetic canary.** To understand canary vulnerability versus canary perplexity, we need to launch the attack pipeline end-to-end for both the non-synthetic and synthetic attack for different ranges of perplexity.
 To run through this, we also design a bash script for both: